VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 2. **Vertex Shader:** Runs on every vertex and passes per-vertex data down the graphics pipeline.
 Usually applies transformations to vertices, and converts from model space to screen space.

-3. **Tessellation Shader:** Optional.
+3. **Tessellation:** Optional.
 Runs on arrays of vertices ("patches") and subdivides them into smaller primitives.

 4. **Geometry Shader:** Optional.
 Runs on every primitive (triangle, line, point) and can discard or output more primitives.
 This stage is often not used because its performance isn't great on most graphics cards.